Magnetic Field Effect on Dynamics of Entanglement for Time-dependent Harmonic Oscillator: Results and discussions

 \subsection{Dynamics of phase space fluctuations}

 To graphically study the dynamics of uncertainty, we plot the variation of $U_1=\left(2\Delta x_{1}\Delta x_{2}\right)^{2}$ versus time under suitable conditions.
-Firstly, we investigate the magnetic field effect on such dynamics in \textsf{Figure} \ref{1fu} by taking a fix quench $(\omega_{i,1}=1, \omega_{i,2}=1.5, J_{i}=1.1)\longrightarrow (\omega_{f,1}=1.3,\omega_{f,2}=1.8, J_{f}=0.9)$ and different values of $\omega_{c}=0,0.3,0.8,1.5$.
-For $\omega_{c}=0$ the dynamics of uncertainty presents a multi-oscillatory behaviour, which is due to solutions of the {Ermakov} equations and their derivatives.
+Firstly, we investigate {\rr the effect of} magnetic field on such dynamics in \textsf{Figure} \ref{1fu} by taking a fix quench $(\omega_{i,1}=1, \omega_{i,2}=1.5, J_{i}=1.1)\longrightarrow (\omega_{f,1}=1.3,\omega_{f,2}=1.8, J_{f}=0.9)$ and different values of $\omega_{c}=0,0.3,0.8,1.5$.
+For $\omega_{c}=0$ the dynamics of uncertainty presents a multi-oscillatory behavior, which is due to solutions of the {Ermakov} equations and their derivatives.
 Increasing $\omega_{c}$ undergoes the dynamics to oscillate in the vicinity of minimality.
 We conclude from our analysis that uncertainty can be assisted via a static magnetic field and eventually handle the quantum fluctuations. \\

 Secondly, we show the impact of the quenched coupling parameter $J_{f}$ on the dynamics of uncertainty $U_{1}=(2\Delta x_{1}\Delta p_{1})^{2}$ in \textsf{Figure} \ref{2fu}.
-It is clearly seen that for small values of the coupling, the dynamics of uncertainty exhibits a periodic behaviour.
-However, for a large coupling such dynamics exhibits a bi-sinusoidal behaviour with a large amplitude and small frequency.
-From the critical value $J_{f}=2.4$ the oscillations disappear and the behaviour become exponential, which is natural because as we have seen previously for mixedness, $J_{f}=2.4$ yields to $S_{L}\longrightarrow 1$ and from Eq. (\ref{us}) the first term goes to infinity, i.e. $\frac{1}{(1-S_{L})^{2}}\longrightarrow+\infty$.
+It is clearly seen that for small values of the coupling, the dynamics of uncertainty exhibits a periodic behavior.
+However, for a large coupling such dynamics exhibits a bi-sinusoidal behavior with a large amplitude and small frequency.
+From the critical value $J_{f}=2.4$ the oscillations disappear and the behavior become exponential, which is quite natural because as we have seen previously for mixedness, $J_{f}=2.4$ yields to $S_{L}\longrightarrow 1$ and from Eq. (\ref{us}) the first term goes to infinity, i.e. $\frac{1}{(1-S_{L})^{2}}\longrightarrow+\infty$.
 Note that, the lower bound of uncertainty $\frac{1}{2}(1+\gamma_{1}^{2}(t,\omega_{c}))^{\frac{1}{2}} $ strongly depends on the magnetic field and time, which is very important to preserve the invariance of uncertainty with respect to phase space transformations during the action of the magnetic field and dynamics.
-Such lower bound is the same as that obtained using the {Schr\"{o}dinger-Roberston} uncertainty \cite{R32}.\\
+Such lower bound is the same as that obtained using the {\rr Robertson-Schr\"{o}dinger} uncertainty \cite{R32}.\\